BBC controversies: 2021: Coverage of antisemitic incident in Oxford Street

-On 26 January 2022, the Executive Complaints Unit issued a ruling that determining that “The online article as it stands must now be regarded as no longer meeting the BBC’s standards of due accuracy and, to the extent that the anti-Muslim slur claim has become controversial, it also lacks due impartiality in failing to reflect alternative views.”
-The report also asserted that while the reference to the slur was included "in good faith" after an “unusually high level of consultation among colleagues”, the BBC had failed to acknowledge the disputed nature of the phrase in question and had stonewalled the Jewish community's inquiries into the matter.
+On 26 January 2022, the Executive Complaints Unit issued a ruling that determining that "The online article as it stands must now be regarded as no longer meeting the BBC's standards of due accuracy and, to the extent that the anti-Muslim slur claim has become controversial, it also lacks due impartiality in failing to reflect alternative views."
+The report also asserted that while the reference to the slur was included "in good faith" after an "unusually high level of consultation among colleagues", the BBC had failed to acknowledge the disputed nature of the phrase in question and had stonewalled the Jewish community's inquiries into the matter.
 On 3 February 2022, the BBC issued a further apology and acknowledged factually incorrect elements of its ECU report, which had incorrectly asserted that a member of the Community Security Trust had "verified" the BBC's interpretation of the phrase in question.

 On 26 January 2022, after the ECU announced its report, Ofcom announced that it would conduct its own further investigation of the BBC over its handling of the incident and its aftermath.
-In November 2022, Ofcom stated in its report on the matter: “The BBC made a serious editorial misjudgment by not reporting on air, at any point, that the claim it had made about anti-Muslim slurs was disputed, once new evidence emerged.
-This failure to respond promptly and transparently created an impression of defensiveness by the BBC among the Jewish community.”
+In November 2022, Ofcom stated in its report on the matter: "The BBC made a serious editorial misjudgment by not reporting on air, at any point, that the claim it had made about anti-Muslim slurs was disputed, once new evidence emerged.
+This failure to respond promptly and transparently created an impression of defensiveness by the BBC among the Jewish community."

-2022: Throwing a Paddy
+2022: "Throwing a Paddy"

-In October 2022 in an online review of the Manchester United vs Tottenham match Cristiano Ronaldo was accused of throwing a Paddy in a BBC sports blog by Phil McNulty, when Ronaldo refused to come off the bench.
+In October 2022, in an online review of a match between Manchester United and Tottenham, Cristiano Ronaldo was accused of "throwing a Paddy" in a BBC sports blog by Phil McNulty, when Ronaldo refused to come off the bench.
 The outdated phrase means an over the top reaction.
-This incident came a few weeks after the BBC accused the Republic of Ireland's women's football team of racism, when a video of the team singing "up the RA" emerged.
-The BBC has refused to apologise but has removed the phrase "throwing a Paddy" from its match review.
+The BBC declined to apologise but removed the phrase "throwing a Paddy" from its match review.

 2023: Gary Lineker suspension

-In March 2023, Gary Lineker, a sports presenter for the BBC, made a controversal tweet in which he compared the wording in the British government's "Illegal Migration Bill" to the rhetoric of Germany in the 1930s.
+In March 2023, Gary Lineker, a sports presenter for the BBC, made a controversial tweet in which he compared the wording in the British government's "Illegal Migration Bill" to the rhetoric of Germany in the 1930s.
 He was subsequently suspended for what the BBC said was a violation of its impartiality policy.
 With other sports presenters supporting Lineker by refusing to work, the BBC changed the format of its sports output, including shortening Match of the Day and broadcasting it with crowd noise rather than a commentary.